iterative/dvc.org/content/blog/2021-10-15-october-21-dvc-heartbeat.md

 - confusing experiment files with different names
 - disjointed messaging about training and models and dataset changes
-- holdinging in your head or own notes progress that is not visible to the rest of the team
+- holding in your head or own notes progress that is not visible to the rest of the team
 - heavy run and re-run times without a modularized system

 Daniel shows how all of these things can be solved using DVC.🏆